Skip advert

 Advertisement

-The Dacia Jogger is a fantastic family car that offers seven-seat flexibility and plenty of practical space, all at a price which means that you won’t have to break the bank to put a brand new model on your driveway.
+The Dacia Jogger is a fantastic family car that offers seven-seat flexibility and plenty of practical space, all for an affordable price that you won’t have to break the bank.

 The Jogger is brilliant in its simplicity and, with no other new seven-seater car offering anywhere near this value for money, it should grab the attention of family buyers.
-Yes, it’s quirky-looking and a little plain inside, but it’s good to drive, available with efficient hybrid engine tech and is virtually unbeatable as an overall package.
-It's no wonder that we named it our Family Car of the Year in 2022 and 2023.
+Yes, it’s quirky-looking and a little plain inside, but it’s good to drive, and available with an efficient hybrid engine, making it a great overall package.
+It's no wonder we named it our Family Car of the Year in 2022 and 2023, plus a highly commended rating in 2024.

 Advertisement - Article continues below